 Editors are constantly on the look-out for qualified subs with all of the above skills.

 Can I work in magazines and online as well as newspapers?

 Yes!
 At least half our graduates work in magazines, in print and online.
-We also offer an extra optional free course in "Business of Magazines" which really helps people get jobs.
 You'll be qualified to get a job wherever good writing skills are required: